-While ASTM A709/A709M steel is primarily used in the design and construction of bridges, it could also be used in building construction.
+While ASTM A709/A709M steel is primarily used in the design and construction of bridges, it could also be used in building construction and thus, has been added to the Provisions.
 Written as an umbrella specification, its grades are essentially the equivalent of other approved ASTM specifications.
 For example, ASTM A709/A709M Grade 50 (345) is essentially ASTM A572/A572M Grade 50 (345) and ASTM A709/A709M Grade 50W (345W) is essentially ASTM A588/A588M Grade 50 (345).
-Thus, if used, ASTM A709/A709M material should be treated as would the corresponding approved ASTM material grade.

-ASTM A1085/A1085M, a new specification for the production of hollow structural sections (HSS) has been added as an approved steel for the SFRS.
-Benefits of this new material specification include tighter mass tolerances, a maximum specified yield stress, minimum specified CVN requirements, and a reduced variability of material yield strength and tensile stress versus the ASTM A500/A500M Grades B and C HSS and ASTM A53/A53M Grade B pipe materials.
+ASTM A1085/A1085M hollow structural sections (HSS) have tighter mass tolerances, a maximum specified yield stress, specified minimum Charpy V-notch (CVN) requirements, and a reduced variability of material yield stress and tensile stress versus the ASTM A500/A500M Grades B and C HSS and ASTM A53/A53M Grade B pipe materials.
+There is ongoing research to determine if A1085/1085M material offers any advantages when used in certain SFRS applications.